ahmadank/OpenSea-webScrapper/README.md

 ### `Problems`

 - Website owners often time hate web scrapping, for that we were not able to retrieve info such as quantity of items being sold.

+### `Ideas`

+- The website currently relies on cookies to keep user info stored, for that we need a backup option.
+Generating an option for the user to enter his secret id will allow the user to restore his projects